 All FHA loans are assumable.
-That means if you decide the sell your home, the buyer can just take over the payments.
+That means if you decide to sell your home, the buyer can just take over the payments.
 That’s a great feature if interest rates have risen since you got the mortgage.

 Like a USDA loan, the biggest downside is mortgage insurance.
 The upfront premium is 1.75% and the monthly fee is .85%, which is divided equally into 12 installments per year.